Grammar Quiz

 Note: To get the opposite meaning, replace more by “less” and most by “least.

-With Some adjectives, the comparative and superlative forms are entirely different from the base form called irregular comparison.
+Some adjectives’ comparative and superlative forms are entirely different from the base form called irregular comparison.

 The following adjectives either take –er and –est or more and most in forming their comparative and superlative degrees, respectively.